 One of the first questions beginners ask is: Which is better… WordPress or Blogger?
 In this post we will not tell you “WordPress is better than Blogger” or “Blogger is better than WordPress”.
 But we will mention each platform pros and cons, so you can choose which is better for you, WordPress or Blogger?

 WordPress.Org is a free open-source PHP script, WordPress is a very common blogging platform 20% of all internet sites are using WordPress especially the most common magazines and newspapers sites (e.g: BBC America, Tech Crunch, Facebook etc. ) and proudly WP Made Easy.

 - Free and Open-source Software so you do not have to purchase the script.

 - You have complete access to your site files.

 - Free regular updates.

-- You can add many functions just by installing plugins.
+- You can add many functions just by installing WordPress plugins.

 - Supports custom themes, which are free or premium.

-- Offers more SEO (Search Engine Optimization) options, so you can increase your site’s search results presence and ranking, and this will help you a lot in getting more visitors and share your business.
+- Offers more SEO (Search Engine Optimization) options, so you can increase your site’s search results presence and ranking by installing one or more WordPress SEO plugins which is free or premium.
+This will help you a lot drive more traffic to your website and share your business with more people.

 - Offers more security options.